 The enchanter doesn't gain any followers from this ability.
-If the enchanter selects the Leadership feat, he attracts followers as normal, the penalty to the enchanteliminated, and the enchanter automatically qualifies for the "special power" modifier to his Leadership score.
+If the enchanter selects the Leadership feat, he attracts followers as normal, the penalty to the enchanter's effective level is eliminated, and the enchanter automatically qualifies for the "special power" modifier to his Leadership score.